RedHatInsights/miniop/README.md

 2. quay.io

-To have Canary Keeper manage a deployment you must annotate the deployment with a label indicating that it should be managed and an annotation that contains the pullspec for a quay repo that you wish to test.
+To have Canary Keeper manage a deployment you must annotate the deployment with a label indicating that it should be managedd and two annotations that contain the pullspec for a quay repo that you wish to test and the container name for that image.

 Something kind of like this: